 Students may enter the Doctor of Physical Therapy professional graduate program in one of three ways.

-Students who have completed some coursework at other colleges or universities should transfer into the Exercise Science program until all prerequisite courses for the DPT program have been met.
+Students who have completed some undergraduate coursework at other colleges or universities should transfer into the Exercise Science program to complete the necessary DPT prerequisite courses.

 Applications are for fall semester admission only; there are no spring semester admissions.

 Applications and all required documents, including your GRE scores, must be submitted, linked and verified by PTCAS by October 1.
-Please be aware that verification of applications can take up to 4 weeks.
+Please be aware that verification of applications can take up to four weeks.

-Students are evaluated based on all materials submitted, and will be considered in the context of all of their accomplishments.
+Students are evaluated based on all materials submitted and will be considered in the context of all their accomplishments.

 The following additional information can be found at PTCAS.org: